bxlab/cmdb-quantbio/assignments/bootcamp/annotating_and_writing_variants/assignment/index.md

 ## Excercises

 1. Comment the VCF parser

+    a.
+Create a copy of the script we produced during the live-coding lecture, `/Users/cmdb/cmdb-quantbio/assignments/bootcamp/annotating_and_writing_variants/slides_asynchronous_or_livecoding_resources/vcf_parser.py`

-    Identify what each block of code is doing and why.
+    b.
+Comment each block of code and explain what it is doing and why

 2. Annotate a VCF file with SNP labels

-    Create a copy of the script we produced during the live-coding lecture, `/Users/cmdb/cmdb-quantbio/assignments/bootcamp/annotating_and_writing_variants/slides_asynchronous_or_livecoding_resources/vcf_parser.py`.
-Create a script that uses the labels from the `dbSnp_snippet.vcf` file and applies them to the correct SNP records in `random_snippet.vcf`.
+    Create an analysis script that will import your VCF parser, load both the 1KGP genomes (`random_snippet.vcf`) and dbSNP (`dbSNP_snippet.vcf`) VCF files, and then annotate the 1KGP variants with the IDs from the dbSNP file, when appropriate.
 Your script should include the following features:

     - Fully commented
-    - Loads the records from `dbSnp_snippet.vcf` and creates a dictionary of positions and labels
+    - Loads the records from `dbSNP_snippet.vcf` and `random_snippet.vcf`
+    - Creates a dictionary of positions and IDs from the dbSNP file
-    - Labels all records from `random_snippet.vcf` with correct label, if it exists
+    - Replaces the ID in each record from `random_snippet.vcf` with the correct label, if it exists, from your dbSNP dictionary

-3. Report the number of records from `random_snippet.vcf` that don't have a label
+    - Finds and reports the number of `random_snippet.vcf` records that do not have a corresponding ID in your dbSNP ID dictionary

     Record the number of unlabeled records in `README.md`.

-4. Write the first 100 **labeled** records from `random_snipett.vcf` to a file
+3. Write the first 100 **labeled** records from `random_snipett.vcf` to a file

-    Use your parsed vcf records list for this part, **not the original file** (i.e. don't pull correctly formatted lines from the original file for your output).
-Write only a single header line with the column labels (i.e. the last line of the original header).
-Also, make sure that each record is formatted correctly (matching the format of the original file).
-Include this functionality in your annotation script (excercise 2).
+    Use your parsed and annotated `random_snippet.vcf` records list for this part, **not the original file** (i.e. don't pull correctly formatted lines from the original file for your output).
+Your code should have the following features:

+    - Writes only a single header line with the column labels (i.e. the last line of the original header).
+    - Correctly formats each record (matching the format of the original file)
+    - Writes only the first 100 lines that have IDs taken from `dbSNP_snippet.vcf`

+    You can choose how your code writes to a file, either by printing to sys.stdout and using `>` to put the output into a file or using `open(fname, 'w')` to write to a file within your script.
+If you use the first one, you can still have your script report the number of unannotated records using `sys.stderr`.